The Palace of Firebirds

-The Palace of Firebirds (火鳥宮行動 ISBN 9789864451265) is a 2016 book, by Tymo Lin (Chinese: 提子墨), This is a mystery and love story spanning half a century.
+The Palace of Firebirds (火鳥宮行動) is a 2016 book, by Tymo Lin (Chinese: 提子墨), This is a mystery and love story spanning half a century.
 From the modern computer age back to those years when thousands upon thousands of US Armed Forces from the Vietnam War were taking R&R in Taiwan.

-Four individuals from the younger generation: a one-time IT management director now a telemarketer; a home-geek romance novelist; a former female super star; a scammer with a soft heart and a villain’s face join forces in an odyssey across Taiwan.
+The story follows four young people in Taiwan: a former IT management director who becomes a telemarketer, a romance novelist, a former celebrity, and a scammer, whose paths come together during a journey across the island.

 Their lives have intersected with an advanced cancer patient "Ms. Hu" - known as "Christina", one of the first Jazz singers in Taipei’s American club back in 1966.

 In search of the American Sergeant, "Ryan Jenkins", from San Francisco who disappeared and a long-lost mixed little boy, Oliver Hu-Jenkins, they started an "Oliver Mission" journey on a scrapped blood donation bus named "Phoenix".

-From north to south, from beautiful cities and counties to an aboriginal tribal village... they travel through Taiwan searching for the missing boy, Oliver, and a secret promised land, "The Palace of Firebirds".
+The characters travel across Taiwan, from cities and counties in the north to an aboriginal tribal village in the south, searching for a missing boy named Oliver and a place called "The Palace of Firebirds."

 On the journey, they use modern computing, networking, hacking, and cyber man hunting technologies to look for the boy who disappeared without a trace.

-In the meantime each of them found an important missing piece in their own lives and a meaningful lesson for their future...

 This novel is currently in circulation at the "San Francisco Public Library" in the states.